run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 ### Step 2.1 Install Kubernetes

-Installing Kubernetes is beyond the scope of this guide.
-There are plenty of good ways to install Kubernetes (listed here: [https://kubernetes.io/docs/setup/](https://kubernetes.io/docs/setup/).
-We recommend __Kubespray__ [https://kubespray.io/](https://kubespray.io/#/).
+There are several good ways to install Kubernetes.
+A full list can be found here: [https://kubernetes.io/docs/setup/](https://kubernetes.io/docs/setup/).
+Two good alternatives:

+1. __Native__ installation.
+For simple Kubernetes installation, the easiest and fastest way to setup Kubernetes is through a [Native Kubernetes Installation](install-k8s.md).
+2. __Kubespray__ [https://kubespray.io/](https://kubespray.io/#/).
+Kubespray uses Ansible scripts.
 Download the latest __stable__ version of Kubespray from: [https://github.com/kubernetes-sigs/kubespray](https://github.com/kubernetes-sigs/kubespray).

 !!!
 Note
     Run:AI is customizing the NVIDIA Kubernetes device plugin (<https://github.com/NVIDIA/k8s-device-plugin>).
 Do __not__ install this software as it is installed by Run:AI.